max-engl/FlutterHitsterClone/README.md

 #### iOS
 - Ensure you have Xcode installed
-- Open `ios/Runner.xcworkspace` in Xcode if you need to configure signing
+- Open `ios/Runner.xcworkspace` in Xcode for signing if needed
+- URL scheme `hipsterclone` is already configured in `ios/Runner/Info.plist`
+- Ensure device has an active Apple Music subscription and is signed in

 #### Android
 - Ensure you have Android Studio installed